-Sure, it’s January and in many parts of the country spring is weeks — even months — away.
+Sure, it’s still late March.
 But it’s never too early be thinking about how you are going to get your garden plot ready as soon as planting season rolls around.

 From getting a handle on what’s in your soil to additives like compost, Kate Garland, a horticulturist with the University of Maine Cooperative Extension Office, has some suggestions and steps to take before you put the first seeds into the ground.

 Why you should get soil tested

 Your plants spend their entire lives in the soil.
 For them to have the best chance possible, you need to know what’s in that soil before dropping in a single seed or seedling.